krzentner/language-world/data/basic_py_md/plate-slide-back.py.md

 Here's some code that demonstrates how the robot can do a variety of tasks:

 ```
-# reach: reach to the target location
-def reach(robot):
-    if check("the robot's gripper is not near reach target"):
-        robot.reach("to goal")

 # push: slide the puck to the target location
 def push(robot):
     if check("the robot's gripper is not above puck and the robot's gripper is not vertically aligned with the puck"):